 Notes

-1 This is a compilation of the Local Government Act 1995 and includes the amendments made by the other written laws referred to in the following table 1a, 8, 9.
+1 This reprint is a compilation as at 3 August 2012 of the Local Government Act 1995 and includes the amendments made by the other written laws referred to in the following table 1a, 8, 9.
 The table also contains information about any reprint.

 Compilation table